netxms/netxms-doc/admin/grafana-integration.rst

 Requirements
 ------------

-The following prerequisites need to be set-up first:
+The following prerequisites need to be installed first:

 A running instance of the |product_name| Server.
 A running instance of the |product_name| WebAPI.